dp12/dotfiles/README.md

 <kbd>C-down</kbd>  | Select pane below.
 <kbd>C-left</kbd>  | Select pane to the left.
 <kbd>C-right</kbd> | Select pane to the right.
+<kbd>C-t SPC </kbd> | Auto-rearrange the pane configuration.
 <kbd>C-t \|</kbd>  | Split the window into smaller panes vertically.
 <kbd>C-t =</kbd>   | Split the window into smaller panes horizontally.
+<kbd>C-t ,</kbd>   | Rename current window.
 <kbd>C-t r</kbd>   | Reload the .tmux.conf file.

 ## Zsh
-My zsh configuration uses antigen and agnoster as the prompt, which requires a special powerline-patched font.
+My zsh configuration uses [antigen](https://github.com/zsh-users/antigen) for package management and [agnoster](https://github.com/robbyrussell/oh-my-zsh/wiki/Themes#agnoster) as the prompt, which requires a powerline-patched font.
 Completion functions are provided through zprezto modules, and zaw is included for helm-like history search with `C-r`.

 ## Miscellaneous Thoughts
 * After trying xmonad and awesome, I found that while I enjoyed the power of tiling window managers, I had no earthly idea what to do when they broke, which they did often and horribly.
-Then I found i3, a tiling window manager written in plain English that instantly prints out the location of any errors when you load it.
-It's probably the one of the best tiling window managers out there in terms of readability.
+Then I found i3, a tiling window manager configurable in plain English, which instantly prints out the location of any errors when you load it.
+It's probably one of the best tiling window managers in terms of readability.